cultuurnet/apidocs/projects/uitdatabank/docs/taxonomy-api/postman.md

 # Postman collection

-We provide a Postman collection that is automatically generated using the OpenAPI documentation for UiTdatabank's Taxonomy API.
+We provide a Postman collection that is automatically generated using the [OpenAPI documentation](openapi.md) for UiTdatabank's Taxonomy API.

 Click the button below to go the download page.
-Note that the Taxonomy API requires no client credentials so you may leave those fields empty in the download form.

 <!-- focus: false -->